Troy Ghashghaei, PhD

 International Society for Stem Cell Research

-Biological Barriers, Genetics, Neurobiology, Regenerative MedicineProjects in our laboratory are focused on developmental neurobiology:
+Biological Barriers, Computational Biology and Bioinformatics, Genetics, Neurobiology, Regenerative MedicineProjects in our laboratory are focused on developmental neurobiology:

 1. Development and aging of the adult stem cells and their ependymal niche in the forebrain.
 We use mouse genetics in combination with molecular, biochemical, and cell biological approaches to address fundamental questions regarding the functional significance of ependymal cells during development and aging.

 2. Role of cell cycle regulators in symmetric and asymmetric divisions of neural stem cells in the developing and postnatal brain.
 We use mouse genetics, biochemical assays, and state-of-the-art imaging tools to understand mechanisms that regulate the decision of neural stem cells to divide symmetrically or asymmetrical in the embryonic and postnatal stem cell niches.